 The tsar comes out and sees them.
 He knows that the iurodivyi is a holy man.
-The iurodivyi is going, “Oh, oh, oh.”
+The iurodivyi is repeating, “Oh, oh, oh.”
 He says, “What’s the matter?
 Why are you crying, holy man?”
 The iurodivyi answers, “The boys have stolen my kopek.
 Cut off their heads like you cut off the head of tsarevich.”
-Now, you’re not supposed to say this in front of the tsar.
-The police immediately go to grab him, and the tsar says, “No, no. Don’t touch him.
+It’s improper to say this in front of the tsar, so the police immediately go to grab him, and the tsar says, “No, no. Don’t touch him.
 He’s a holy man.
 I don’t need another crime on my conscience.”
 He asks the iurodivyi, “Iurodivyi, please pray for me; pray for my Russia.”
 The iurodivyi says, “No, we cannot pray to the Madonna for the soul of the sinner.
 No, Boris, I can’t pray for your soul.”
-This is a very powerful statement in the play.
+This is a powerful statement in the play.

-It seems to me the iurodivyi in this play is very parallel to the most intelligent character that Shakespeare ever created, the character of Falstaff, the fat knight in Henry IV, Part I and Part II, who is always reducing with humor what everyone else has to say.
-Falstaff, in rejecting the whole code of honor in a society around him, is doing something very parallel to what the iurodivyi is doing when he defies Boris to his face.
+It appears that the iurodivyi in this play is parallel to the most intelligent character that Shakespeare ever created, the character of Falstaff, the fat knight in Henry IV, Part I and Part II, who is always reducing with humor what everyone else has to say.
+Falstaff, in rejecting the whole code of honor in society around him, does something parallel to what the iurodivyi is doing when he defies Boris to his face.

 A Realm of Deep Hypocrisy

 Furthermore, there is another point of truth in this play when the young man who had been a monk escapes, adopts the name of Dimitri, the murdered tsarevich, and goes to the Poles.
-You see hypocrisy in all directions; you see how this works out not only with Henry but with Boris and with the people around Boris.
-Of course, the conjunction of these two plays makes a very, very powerful artistic presence.
+Hypocrisy is present in all directions; you see how this works out not only with Henry but with Boris and with the people around Boris.
+Of course, the conjunction of these two plays makes a powerful artistic presence.